The page has been translated by Gen AI.

 MaxPollInterval

-The option to change the default polling interval, set in log2 seconds, with the default minpoll value being 6 (2 ^ 6), which is 64 seconds, and the default maxpoll value being 10 (2 ^ 10), which is 1024 seconds.
+It is an option to change the default polling interval, set in log2 seconds, with the default minpoll value of 6 (2 ^ 6), which is 64 seconds, and the default maxpoll value of 10 (2 ^ 10), which is 1024 seconds.

-The polling value can be set to a value between 6 and 15, and MinPollInterval and MaxPollInterval can be set shorter to increase clock accuracy.
+The polling value can be set to a value between 6 and 15, and by setting MinPollInterval and MaxPollInterval shorter, you can improve clock accuracy.

-MaxNegPhaseCorrectionThe maximum negative time (in seconds) that can be changed.
-If this value is exceeded, events are recorded without changing the time.
+MaxNegPhaseCorrectionThe maximum negative time (seconds) that can be changed.
+If this value is exceeded, the event is recorded without changing the time.

-MaxPosPhaseCorrectionThe maximum positive time (in seconds) that can be changed.
-If this value is exceeded, events are recorded without changing the time.
+MaxPosPhaseCorrectionThe maximum positive time (seconds) that can be changed.
+If this value is exceeded, the event is recorded without changing the time.

-MaxAllowedPhaseOffsetA value that determines whether to change the time in Step mode or Slew mode
+MaxAllowedPhaseOffsetDetermines whether to change the time immediately in Step mode or gradually in Slew mode.
+The

 PS C:\> Set-ItemProperty -Path "HKLM:SYSTEM\CurrentControlSet\Services\W32Time\Config" -Name "MinPollInterval" -value 6